May 2, 2018

 The core of axe maintenance is sharpening.
 Even the best steel will become dull over time.
 Sharpening an axe is a simple procedure depending on the wear on the blade.
 Luckily we’ve got a guide to walk you through sharpening techniques to keep your axe in good service – click here.

 With use, any axe will become dull.
 However you don’t have to speed up the process.
 Avoid splitting or chopping into the ground.
 When you split wood directly on the ground, you risk hitting the ground or worse.
 A splitting block not only reduces the odds you’ll hit the ground and damage the axe blade, but it also keeps the axe further from your feet.
 Try to avoid cutting knots in the wood, especially in green wood.
 If gathering wood from the ground, avoid cutting into bark that contains sand, rocks and grit.
 Avoid micro corrosion by drying and oiling the axe blade after use.

 The Problem: Warped or Shrunk Handle

-Made with solid natural hickory, Hults Bruk axes will last a long time with proper treatment.
-Axe handles left exposed to the weather may shrink, splinter or split, or they can become warped if the axe is stored leaning against a wall.
-When left outside in the elements the handle can become wet, dry or experience freezing – all of which can cause the handle to swell, shrink or warp.
+Made with solid natural hickory, Hults Bruk axe handles will last a long time with proper treatment.
+Axe handles left exposed to weather may shrink, splinter or split, or become warped if the axe is stored leaning against a wall.
+When left outside in the elements, the handle can become wet, dry or experience freezing – all of which can cause the handle to swell, shrink or warp.

-A slightly mushroomed axe might be fixed with a file or grinder and might require a lot of work to correct.
+A slightly mushroomed axe might be fixed with a file or grinder, but might require a lot of work to correct.